kakaroto/R20Converter/README.md

 # R20Converter

-This application converts a Roll20 campaign into a Foundry VTT world.
+This application converts a Roll20 campaign into a Foundry VTT world or module.

 It will automate the entire conversion process and most(*) of your campaign will be setup just the way it was in Roll 20